qcoral/infinite-benchy-theorem/journal.md

 Made by: @dari // alexren
 Repository link: https://github.com/qcoral/infinite-benchy-theorem
-Total hours so far: 1
+Total hours so far: 2
+- [x] I have a 3D printer or will be getting one before March 21st

 dari // alexren's attempt at making *yet another* 3D printer!

 Pitch: budget enclosed belted 3D printer.
 Can print farm for all my YSWS needs.
 Also just a fun device
 ## Day 0: February 1st, 2025

 Basically did some planning and preliminary research